 That male voice choir amalgamated with the MLC Old Collegians Choir in 2000, forming a choir with a name almost too long to put on a poster.
 By 2004 it was known as “The Star Chorale”.

 Jane Elton Brown remains the most memorable of teachers, regularly inspiring singers to master choral works they had barely heard of previously and singing them to exacting performance standards.
-Since leaving Star Chorale in 2016, she continues to inspire in her work directing and conducting the Glen Eira City Choir.
+Since leaving Star Chorale in 2016, she continued to inspire in her work directing and conducting the Glen Eira City Choir until her retirement in 2019.

 The members of The Star Chorale wish to record their gratitude to their former Music Director for her dynamic leadership in the sixteen years of musical pleasure shared with her.